If you're not producing enough saliva, you may notice these signs and symptoms all or most of the time:

 - Bad breath

-In women, dry mouth may result in lipstick adhering to the teeth.
+In addition, dry mouth may result in lipstick sticking to the teeth.

 When to see a doctor